 • If you have a favorite fly, bring at least 6 each.
 I fished with 3 flies for 6 hours.
 This was an exception, not the rule.
 Frayed tippets after repeatedly catching fish can abrade the mono.
 I made a conscientious effort to keep my tippet fresh.

 • Most of the fish in this area are spotted bass (Kentucky) and aren’t as large as LMBs.
 I started out with a size 8 PGPP, and had to go up to a size 6 to keep number of the sunfish hook-ups down.
 The KLMB make up for size with their willingness to bite and the way they fight.

 • If you fish on the weekends here, be prepared to share the river with swimmers, snorkelers, scuba divers, and other anglers.
 Rarely will you see anyone on the river in the morning.
 By late afternoon the casual sportsmen will start showing up.
 The summertime is much busier than any other season.

 • Bring twice as much water as you think you will need.
 Just because you feel comfortable and cool does not mean you don’t need to take in water.

 • A lightweight watercraft is perfect to fish this water.
 A canoe would work well with 2 people, and a kayak would also work.
 The downfall of them is that you can’t lug them up the hill like a backpack, as I did with my kick-boat.
 With the new boat launch in place this is no longer an issue.

 • Notify the trip leader if you have any potential concerns

 • If inexperienced, then buddy up.

-• Sign in and sign out at the meet up point.
-Inform the trip leader if you will be fishing in a different place.
+• Sign in and sign out at the launch site.
+Inform the trip leader if you will be launching in a different place.